JEP draft: JEP: Add a JDatePicker UI Component to the Swing UI Toolkit (Preview)

 Testing

-New tests need to be created to test this new Swing component, this includes but is not limited to:
+New tests will be created to test this new Swing component, these tests include but are not limited to:

 As a demonstration, SwingSet2 will be enhanced to have a Date Picker tab.